fstark/blog/content/blog/plotty/plotty.md

 ## How do I run it myself?

-Well, if you have a linux host, you can [head to the repository](https://github.com/fstark/PloTTY).
-You will also need the ``casutils`` commands, and ``sox``.
-You will need a paying MidJourney account, and to set a discord bot.
-You'll need to store you Discord token in the file ``midjourney/midjourney-bot-token``.
+Well, if you have the PB-700 and tyhe CM-1, a linux host and two audio cables, you can [head to the repository](https://github.com/fstark/PloTTY).
+You will also need a link to the [``casutils``](http://www.mvcsys.de/doc/casioutil.html) commands at the top of Plotty working directory, and an install of ``sox``.

-If you don't have a MidJourney account, don't want to waste your time configuring these thing or are from the future where midjourney and discord works differently, there is a caching mecanism: if your prompt correspond to the name of a file in the ``cache`` directory, the whole discord/midjourney process will be sikpped.
-So ``CAT``, for instance, will produce a nice cat image.
+There is a caching mecanism in the ``plotty.sh`` shell script, and any prompt that have a matching JPG image in the ``cache`` directory will skip the whole discord/midjourney process.[Quite a few are provided in the github](https://github.com/fstark/PloTTY/tree/main/cache), so you can easily invoke Cthulhu, Darth Vador or Mickey Mouse.

+And typing ``CAT``, variation ``1`` on your PB-700, will always produce the following cat image:

+{% blogimage "img/cat.png", "This is the first image plotty created" %}

+If you want to get the real midjourney connection working, you're on your own.
+You need a paying midjourney account, you need to change the ``midjourney/sendrequest.sh`` code to type into the right window, and you'll need to set a discord bot (store the token in the file ``midjourney/midjourney-bot-token``).

 ## Conclusion